-The C-17 Globemaster III, P-223, flies from Long Beach, Calif., to Joint Base Charleston, S.C., during the aircrafts inaugural flight Sept.
-12, 2013.
-Lt.
-Gen. James Jackson, Air Force Reserve commander, performed the take-off from California with Gen. Paul Selva, Air Mobility Command commander, taking over mid-flight and Lt.
-Gen. Stanley Clarke, Air National Guard director, landing the aircraft at Joint Base Charleston, S.C.
-This historical event comes more than 20 years after the 437th Airlift Wing and the 315th Airlift Wing took delivery of the very first C-17 to enter the Air Force inventory June 14, 1993 and marks the successful completion of C-17 production for the U.S. Air Force.
+The final U.S. Air Force C-17 Globemaster III, P-223, is rolled off the Boeing assembly line and placed on the flight line during a ceremony celebrating 20 years of delivering C-17s to the U.S. Air Force Sept.
+12, 2013, at Long Beach, Calif.
+The C-17 was flown from California to Joint Base Charleston, S.C., by pilots to include Gen. Paul Selva, Air Mobility Command commander, Lt.
+Gen. James Jackson, Air Force Reserve commander, and Lt.
+Gen. Stanley Clarke, Air National Guard director.
+This historical event comes more than 20 years after the 437th Airlift Wing and the 315th Airlift Wing took delivery of the very first C-17 to enter the Air Force inventory June 14, 1993, and marks the successful completion of C-17 production for the U.S. Air Force.
 (U.S. Air Force photo/ Senior Airman Dennis Sloan)

 This work, The journey home: Final US Air Force C-17 takes inaugural flight [Image 1 of 26], by SrA Dennis Sloan, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.